- “There is no virgin in a maternity ward.” – Cameroonian proverb

 Are you a patriot or a pirate?
-Growing up, our society sought to incubate a sense of patriotism in us; so that we would grow up to love our nation.
-It was more of a ‘civic religion’, wherein the many patriotic songs taught us that Ghana is the only country we have, and it takes all of our energies to create the synergy we need to make our nation great and strong.
-And so, we sang the national anthem and recited the national pledge every morning – all to make us appreciate that we had the best of everything to make ourselves the best of people.
+Growing up, our society sought to incubate a sense of patriotism into us so that we would grow up to love our nation.
+It was more of a ‘civic religion’, wherein the many patriotic songs taught us that Ghana was the only country we had and it would take all of our energies to create the synergy we need to make our nation great and strong.
+And so we sang the national anthem and recited the national pledge every morning – all to make us appreciate that we had the best of everything to make ourselves the best of people.

-Our present state is a far cry from the patriotism that blew in my youthful days.
-Gone are the days when, with a little hard work, people could expect to live a comfortable, happy life.
-Now, one has to ‘know people’ and ‘act smart’ in order to open doors.
+Our present state is a far cry from the patriotism that flowed in my youthful days.
+Gone are the days when with a little hard work people could expect to live a comfortable, happy life.
+Now, one has to ‘know’ people and act ‘smart’ in order to open doors.
 We are breeding nepotism and groups within groupings.
 We are encouraging unethicality and the rise of the strong.
-Yet for people who are no longer able to dream, ‘ways-and-means’ is music to their ears.
-Perhaps it is not strange we have energised it as a crusade and called it the ‘kpakpakpa movement’.
+Yet for people who are no longer able to dream, “ways-and-means” is music to their ears.
+Perhaps it is not strange that we have energised it as a crusade and called it the “kpakpakpa movement”.

 Our hospitality, long a source of pride, has gone the way of the dinosaurs.
 We have no memories of it, and with that has disappeared our etiquette and kindness.
 We have hardened our hearts to each other, making us shout at each other while sitting next to ourselves.
-In its place we are always thinking of the ‘me, myself and I’.
+In its place we are always thinking of “me, myself and I”.
 We have become like stagnant water, and the foul smell emitting from within us has got us holding our breath.
-And because we cannot get enough oxygen into our lungs and mind, our creativity has gone out with the wind.
+And because we cannot get enough oxygen into our lungs and minds, our creativity has gone with the wind.
 Is it surprising that we are always angry and stressed about our nation?

-The worst part is we have no time for our children, leaving them in the care of the very people we trample upon.
+The worst part is we have no time for our children, leaving them in the care of the very people we trample and look down upon.
 What future are we creating for them?
-We are losing years off our life expectancy, in the face of modern medical breakthroughs.
-Our psychosis rates have increased inexplicably, and we are using and abusing drugs at record rates.
+We are losing years off our life-expectancy in the face of modern medical breakthroughs.
+Our psychosis rates have increased exponentially, and we are using and abusing drugs at record rates.
 Truth be told, we have cultivated an entirely new belief system that is resentful of living well – and it has gained currency.

 It is time for a real change, and so I stand with our grandparents when they say “we must reach back to reclaim that which is lost in order to move forward”.